Nourishing Positive Health Outcomes

-We all begin from varying degrees of healthy, so being overly optimistic isn’t necessarily helpful.
-Yet, in many cases it often simply comes down to sheer commitment—how deeply you desire something.
-It also hinges on cultivation, your ability to foster optimism throughout your journey.
-Lastly, your mindset plays a crucial role, determining whether you can look beyond past failures to attain success.
+We all begin from varying degrees of healthy, so being overly optimistic isn’t necessarily helpful in all circumstances.
+Believe it or not, in many cases positive health outcomes are greatly influenced by commitment—how deeply you desire something.
+It may often hinge on cultivation, your ability to foster optimism throughout your journey.

 Acceptance Comes First

 It’s easy to take on a negative outlook when your latest health plan or diet doesn’t turn out how you intended.
 This happens often when we make lifestyle changes and we expect everything to be instantly better.
 If you’ve been ill for awhile, overweight for years or sedentary for some time, expect some ups and downs as you find your new path to better practices.
+If you’re looking for overnight miracles, you are on the wrong path.
+Healing takes time; strength builds with repetition and rest.

 Commitment Makes all the Difference